 In a way, the book is a starting point, and then the theme of it, the characters, and the character of Mike, began to just take over my mind.

-7R: How did you approach creating this character together?
+7R: How did you approach creating this character together for Out of Blue?

-7R: What’s really striking about the film is that, as you say, it’s her perspective, and we are with her all the time.
+7R: What’s really striking about Out of Blue is that, as you say, it’s her perspective, and we are with her all the time.
 But at the same time, the editing and framing are so peculiar.
 It made me thing of David Lynch — you’ve probably heard that before.

 7R: I’m French.
 I live in London.

-7R: The film seemed to deconstruct the TV Cop archetype.
+7R: Out of Blue seemed to deconstruct the TV Cop archetype.
 How did you work on this?

 7R: The setting of New Orleans is such a viscerally powerful place.
-How did that inform your work?
+How did that inform your work on Out of Blue?

-7R: We can actually feel that energy in the film.
+7R: We can actually feel that energy in Out of Blue.
 Even in the slower moments, there’s always this tension.
 Through the story of the stars, and the very metaphysical and scientific threads.

 PC: What’s her line, “’I’m kind of a down-to-earth girl,” you know?’”
 “Whatever that is, the cat in a box, it’s dead.
 That’s what I know.”
 There’s beautiful humour in Mike, too.
 She’s wry.
 She’s dry.
 The trauma has shut so much of her life down, but she’s a really rather wonderful person that hasn’t really had a life.

 7R: Films about detectives are usually about men, and usually in a very macho way.
-This film isn’t like that.
+Out of Blue isn’t like that.
 How did you approach this?

 7R: Can you tell me about the music in the film?